 The answer depends on what task you want to be accomplished when drilling.

-To help you better understand which is the best choice, it pays to know the advantages that using an auger bit brings to your project.
+To help you better understand the best choice, it pays to know the advantages that using an auger bit brings to your project.

 Because of the design of the auger bit, it does not require much pressure to drive it into the material.